Admiralty (United Kingdom): Organisational structure

 The Secretary's Department consisted of members of the civil service it was directed and controlled by a senior civil servant Permanent Secretary to the Board of Admiralty he was not a Lord Commissioner of the Admiralty, he functioned as a member of the board, and attended all of its meetings.

-"Admiralty" as a metonym for "sea power"
+"Admiralty" as a synonym for "sea power"

 In some cases, the term admiralty is used in a wider sense, as meaning sea power or rule over the seas, rather than in strict reference to the institution exercising such power.
 For example, the well-known lines from Kipling's Song of the Dead: